About four years ago I sat at a restaurant in Copenhagen and partook of a bufett at a restaurant that boasted “100 ways to serve herring”.

 - Boil the codfish and potatoes in half a gallon of water till tender.
 Flake the codfish and peel and dice the potatoes, reserve.

 - In a pot heat the oil over medium heat.
-Cook and stir the onion, olives, bell pepper, tomatoes, and garlic until the onions become transparent.
+Cook and stir the onion, olives, bell pepper, tomatoes, garlic and parsley until the onions become transparent.
 Add 1 cup of water and simmer over low heat for 3 minutes.
 Add the codfish and tomato sauce, stir.

 - Add 1 cup of water and the potatoes, simmer over low heat for 10 minutes.